How to Get Rid of Woodpeckers that are Damaging Your Home

 Essentially, woodpeckers peck for three reasons: communication, food, and nesting.
 You can determine what purpose woodpeckers are visiting your home for by examining the size and frequency of the holes they leave and listening to their activity.
 Determining why woodpeckers are pecking at your home can help you find the best way to keep them away.

-Common Woodpecker Activity & How to Get Rid of Woodpeckers
+Common Woodpecker Activity and How to Get Rid of Woodpeckers

 Issue 1: Drumming for Communication

 The loud noise of woodpecker activity is not just their effort to drive you mad.
-Drumming or the sound of “the bill being repeatedly struck on a hard surface with great rapidity” is how woodpeckers communicate with one another.
-(Wikipedia) You’ll notice this loud noise happens repeatedly from April through June.
-A woodpecker finds a good, sturdy surface to make a stir to attract a mate or claim territory.
-It just so happens that the surface of your home works just as well as a tree trunk.
-The good news is that if this is why you have a noisy visitor, the drumming should end after mating season.
+Drumming, or the sound of the bill being repeatedly struck on a hard surface, is how woodpeckers communicate with one another.
+You will notice this loud noise happens repeatedly from April through June.
+A woodpecker finds a good, sturdy surface to attract a mate or claim territory.
+The wood siding and cedar shake exteriors common in Sunriver and Eagle Crest homes work just as well as a tree trunk for this purpose.
+The good news is that if drumming is why you have a noisy visitor, the activity should end after mating season.

 Solution 1: Scare Woodpeckers Away